Why Drones, Data & AI

 A technology that enables leapfrog innovation

-Drones enabling leapfrog innovation across various sectors and industries.
+Drones enable leapfrog innovation across various sectors and industries.
 Their versatility and accessibility have catalyzed advancements in sectors such as agriculture, logistics, and monitoring, even more so in Africa, Latin America and Asia/Pacific.
 For example, in agriculture, drones offer solutions for precision farming and applying pesticides efficiently.
 In logistics, they offer new ways deliveries, particularly in remote or challenging terrains.
 By circumventing conventional infrastructure requirements and offering unprecedented flexibility, drones have become a catalyst for innovation.